 The Canadian Obesity Network asks media to refresh visuals with non-biased, respectful images of people living with obesity to avoid stigmatizing portrayals

-Learning Retreat on the Principles and Practice of Interdisciplinary Obesity Management for Dietitians, held in conjunction with the Canadian Obesity Summit.
+Learning Retreat on the Principles and Practice of Interdisciplinary Obesity Management for Dietitians.

 As the province’s largest health research study, Alberta’s Tomorrow Project (ATP) has amassed a vast database over the past sixteen years, and is inviting researchers to apply for access.